RECOMMENDED CDROM: "The

 "nucleation" molecules.
 (And Mythbusters says it's chemical-based.
 We

 Water with a bubble-cloud is compressible, and the acoustic velocity falls

-low when compared to water without a bubble-plume.
-So, do the "hot
+lower when compared to water without a bubble-plume.
+So, just do the "hot

 chocolate effect" acoustic demo, but rather than dumping powder into hot